-It is still something in beta but it is definitely worth looking at.
-I did some quick tests without our team to see if the basic features to share the project works or not.
+It is still something in beta, but it is definitely worth looking at.
+I did some quick tests without our team to see if the basic features to share the project work or not.

 But, before you try it out, let me highlight the important features that you get with Radicle and what you can expect from it in the near future.

 Features of Radicle